fork/make-up/README.md

 # Make-up

-**Being a web developer is hard.** You often find yourself asking stuff like 'How do I setup this project?', 'What do I need to compile?', 'How do I deploy this?' and 'How do I get live data to my local machine?'.
+**Being a web developer is hard.** You often find yourself asking stuff like:

-Such things can really slow down the development process, because you need to know things – or at least read about it in the docs.
-Yeah.
+- _How to setup this project?_
+- _Which script will start the compilation?_
+- _How to deploy?_ or
+- _How to sync between environments?_

+These things can really **slow down the process** of development if they are not sufficiently documented.

-By covering the necessary requirements for the development process automatically, Make-up leaves you more time for creativity.
+By covering all necessary requirements for the development process **automatically**, _Make-up_ gives you more time for creativity.

-No matter what project you are working on, no matter what software is used: Make-up makes it work (@see [Supported software](#supported-software)).
+No matter what project you are working on, no matter what software is used: _Make-up_ will **make it work** (@see [Supported software](#supported-software)).

-Make-up does stuff like:
+_Make-up_ does stuff like:

 <details>
   <summary>
     Initial project setup after git clone
   </summary>

-  Make-up installs all required tools to get you started with development.
+  _Make-up_ installs all required tools to get you started with development.
 </details>

 <details>